octodns/octodns-spf/README.md

     class: octodns_spf.SpfSource
 ```

-A follow on source that will add Google Workspace's recommended config
+A follow on source that will add the recommended values for Google Workspace
+and Salesforce.

 ```yaml
 providers: